aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2021/aspose-slides-for-net-21-5-release-notes/_index.md

 ### [IHyperlinkManager SetMacroHyperlinkClick](https://apireference.aspose.com/slides/net/aspose.slides/ihyperlinkmanager/methods/setmacrohyperlinkclick) method has been added ###

-New method [SetMacroHyperlinkClick](https://apireference.aspose.com/slides/net/aspose.slides/ihyperlinkmanager/methods/setmacrohyperlinkclick) has been added to the [IHyperlinkManager](https://apireference.aspose.com/slides/net/aspose.slides/ihyperlinkmanager) interface and [HyperlinkManager](https://apireference.aspose.com/slides/net/aspose.slides/hyperlinkmanager) class.
+A new method, [SetMacroHyperlinkClick](https://apireference.aspose.com/slides/net/aspose.slides/ihyperlinkmanager/methods/setmacrohyperlinkclick), has been added to the [IHyperlinkManager](https://apireference.aspose.com/slides/net/aspose.slides/ihyperlinkmanager) interface and [HyperlinkManager](https://apireference.aspose.com/slides/net/aspose.slides/hyperlinkmanager) class.

-The [SetMacroHyperlinkClick](https://apireference.aspose.com/slides/net/aspose.slides/ihyperlinkmanager/methods/setmacrohyperlinkclick) method is used to set macro hyperlink on a click for a shape.
+The [SetMacroHyperlinkClick](https://apireference.aspose.com/slides/net/aspose.slides/ihyperlinkmanager/methods/setmacrohyperlinkclick) method is used to set a macro hyperlink on a click for a shape.

 Method declaration: